frdmn/blog.frd.mn/src/posts/2013-03-16_how-to-fix-missing-x-forwarded-for-headers-for-qwebirc.md

 (Make sure you compile your instance again to make the changes in the `qwebirc/config.py` effective!)

-Now qwebirc will parse that header, treats the containing IP as the sender IP of the HTTP request and will set a proper hostname like i showed above.
+Now qwebirc will parse that header, treats the containing IP as the sender IP of the HTTP request and will set a proper hostname like I showed above.
 Just convert the hexadecimal part into a decimal notation and you reveal the IPv4 address of your user.